-Project finance in the United States ("U.S.") remains a mature and highly active market, with a large volume of transactions continuing to be executed across a diverse range of industries and asset classes.
+The project finance market in the United States ("U.S.") remains mature and highly active, with a large volume of transactions continuing to be executed across a diverse range of industries and asset classes.

-Russia's invasion of Ukraine, and the unprecedented sanctions that have followed from the Western world, have caused substantial shifts in demand in global energy markets.
-The situation remains fluid at the beginning of 2022, but the need to find alternative gas sources to meet shortfalls in European supply has underlined the importance of continued investment in midstream and export oil and gas infrastructure in the U.S. In electricity markets, innovation and the growing demand by state governments, investors and energy consumers for a diverse and clean energy mix are driving investment into offshore wind, solar and battery storage.
-Industry research groups estimate that the U.S. may have clean energy generation capacity exceeding 29 gigawatts in 2022.
+The global reaction to Russia's 2022 invasion of Ukraine caused a significant reorientation of global natural gas flows as Europe sought alternative sources to meet shortfalls in supply.
+This shift in demand underlined the importance of investment in midstream and export oil and gas infrastructure in the U.S. In electricity markets, innovation and the growing demand by state governments, investors and energy consumers for a diverse and clean energy mix are driving investment into offshore wind, solar and battery storage.